 Requirements for a Valid Will

-• The testator (the person making the will) must be at least 18 years old and of sound mind.
+- The testator (the person making the will) must be at least 18 years old and have testamentary capacity.

-• The witnesses must sign the will in the presence of the testator.
+- Both witnesses must then sign the will in the presence of the testator.

 The Risks of DIY Wills